arvigeus/AZ-204/Questions/Functions Plans.md

 ---

-Question: Which of the following plans does support VNet?
+Question: Which of the following plans does not support VNet?

 - [ ] Premium plan
 - [ ] Standard App Service plan